ADA-DPM: A Neural Descriptors-based Adaptive Noise Filtering Strategy for SLAM: Methodology

 \subsection{Problem Definition}

-The core objective of LiDAR SLAM is to process the continuous frame point cloud data acquired by LiDAR, enabling real-time construction of an incremental environmental map and simultaneous estimation of the robot's motion trajectory.
-The essence of this problem can be attributed to dynamic pose estimation and optimization: solving for the sensor's motion trajectory through frame-to-frame point cloud registration in unknown environments.
-Its mathematical expression can be formalized as finding the optimal rigid transformation parameters, such that the current frame point cloud and the historical frame point cloud achieve spatial consistency after transformation.
+The essence of LiDAR SLAM can be attributed to the optimization of dynamic pose estimation: solving for the robot's motion trajectory through frame-to-frame point cloud registration in unknown environments.
+Its mathematical expression can be formalized as finding the optimal rigid transformation parameters $\mathcal{T} = \{ \mathcal{R}\in SO(3), t\in \mathbb{R}^3 \}$, such that the current frame point cloud and the historical frame point cloud achieve spatial consistency after transformation.